Social Icons

 Directed by Michael Apted

-C.S Lewis’ The Chronicles of Narnia: Voyage of the Dawn Treader is a classic in my own books.
-I recall reading the book and how I felt when I Aslan was helping rip off Eustace scales by pawing on the ground, I felt like I too needed to rip off the scales of sin in my life, which has changed me into a beast that I no longer recognize.
+C.S.
+Lewis’ The Chronicles of Narnia: Voyage of the Dawn Treader is a classic in my book.
+I remember reading it and how I felt when Aslan was helping rip off Eustace’s scales by pawing at the ground.
+It made me feel like I, too, needed to rip off the scales of sin in my life—scales that had turned me into a beast I no longer recognized.

-The transformation from the beast back to the boy was done by the aid of Aslan, and that goes to show that we too can be transformed if we let God do it for us.
-The acting is another thing, I guess seeing Edmond and Lucy grown and Peter and Susan no longer being part of the Narnia story made it easier to concentrate on the ability of both (Edmond (Skandar Keynes) and Lucy (Georgie Henley)) to be able to carry the movie as the new leads, one ability thanks to Prince/King Caspian (Ben Barnes) dashing performance all three were able to handle.
+The transformation from beast back to boy was made possible by Aslan, showing that we, too, can be transformed if we let God work in us.
+The acting is another highlight.
+Seeing Edmund and Lucy grown up, with Peter and Susan no longer part of the Narnia story, made it easier to focus on how well Edmund (Skandar Keynes) and Lucy (Georgie Henley) carried the movie as the new leads.
+Their performances, along with Prince/King Caspian’s (Ben Barnes) dashing presence, made the trio a strong anchor for the film.

-The story is true to the book, and they did their very best to make sure that the lessons from the book were not hidden or over looked.
-As a standalone movie, that is watching this movie without reading the book first, this movie holds its own ground.
-The acting was good, the cinematography was excellent and the visual effects were captivating enough to keep you glued.
+The story stays true to the book, and the filmmakers did their best to ensure the lessons from the book weren’t hidden or overlooked.
+As a standalone movie—watching it without reading the book first—it holds its own.
+The acting was good, the cinematography excellent, and the visual effects captivating enough to keep you glued.

-The Chronicles of Narnia: Voyage of the Dawn Treader takes place three years after the events of Prince Caspian, Lucy and Edmund Pevensie are now staying with their cousin Eustace Scrubb who is by far the most annoying and irritating brat they have come to know.
+The Chronicles of Narnia: Voyage of the Dawn Treader takes place three years after the events of Prince Caspian.
+Lucy and Edmund Pevensie are staying with their cousin, Eustace Scrubb, who is by far the most annoying and irritating brat they’ve ever met.
+Edmund keeps trying to enlist in the war but is too young to join His Majesty’s Armed Forces, while Lucy wishes she could be as beautiful as her sister, Susan.

-At their cousin's home a painting of a ship on the ocean transports Lucy, Edmund and Eustace into an ocean in Narnia.
-There in the ocean they are rescued by the ship in the painting and they met Prince Caspain who is now King on board the Dawn Treader, as he is on a voyage in search of the seven Lords of Narnia whom his uncle Miraz banished.
+At their cousin’s home, a painting of a ship on the ocean transports Lucy, Edmund, and Eustace into Narnia’s waters.
+There, they’re rescued by the ship in the painting and meet Prince Caspian, now King, aboard the Dawn Treader.
+He’s on a voyage to find the seven Lords of Narnia, whom his uncle Miraz banished.

-Voyage of the Dawn Treader is a great movie one that I bet you will love, the Christian themes are not hidden and the movie idea is well thought through, kudos to the producers for such a dashing movie.
-In comparison with the other Narnia movies, well this movie will be in the third place behind the first two.
+Voyage of the Dawn Treader is a great movie—one I bet you’ll love.
+The Christian themes aren’t hidden, and the story is well thought out.
+Kudos to the producers for such a dashing film.
+Compared to the other Narnia movies, this one takes third place behind the first two.

 0 comments: